squinkylabs/Demo/docs/host-delay.md

 ### Parallel effects

 This one just plain will not work without a lot of effort – except as a special effect.
 We saw, above, that mixing host and non-host audio in parallel is going to make severe comb filtering that will be audible in many/most situations.
-Of course if you really want to you can add a matching delay to the other side of the chain and get them in sync again.
+If you really want to you can add a matching delay to the other side of the chain and get them in sync again.

 And a VST that does parallel processing itself won’t have the problem.

 ### Effects send on a mixer

 If you use host on a mixer effect send, the host delay will basically become a “pre delay” on the effect.
-So if you are using a reverb it’s probably fine.
+If you are using a reverb it’s probably fine.
 You either won’t hear it, you will hear it and it will sound better or it will sound slightly worse and you may want to decrease the pre-delay in the reverb itself.

 If you are using a rhythmic or slap delay on a send you can probably get it to sound right with a short host buffer setting.

-Just remember not to mix effect and non-effect signals - use all send an no direct, if you mixer allows it.
-For more on this, refer to the section above on comb filtering; and the section below on parallel effects.
+Just remember not to mix effect and non-effect signals - use all send and no direct, if your mixer allows it.
+For more on this, refer to the section above on comb filtering and the section on parallel effects.

 ## Bottom line

-Host is of course a great addition to VCV, and give access to a ton of great sounds.
+Host is of course a great addition to VCV and gives you access to a ton of great sounds.
 But a careful user should always keep in mind that Host is going to be adding some delay, and either adjust the patch/settings, or use Host in situations where the delay is harmless.

-We claimed, above, that for the VI case the delay can be made un-noticeable with small buffer size settings, assuming your computer is up to it.
+We claimed above, that for the VI case the delay can be made un-noticeable with small buffer size settings, assuming your computer is up to it.
 And that this applies to VST effects added to a VCV synth voice.
 But if you don't pay attention to this and use large buffer settings you could end up with noticeable and objectionable delay that make your instruments sound behind the beat.

 We also claimed that in parallel effects cases, or when used on a mixer send in a case where the direct signal is mixed (really the same thing) that extreme comb filtering is unavoidable.

-Of course native VCV modules introduce only a single sample of delay.
+Of course, native VCV modules introduce only a single sample of delay.